A great redesign can reinvigorate a brand, but it’s crucial to choose correctly between making an evolutionary vs. revolutionary change.

-It’s commonly believed the motivation for a package design change is largely in hands of the brand´s owners, but in actuality it’s the competition that compels the need for change.
+It’s a common belief that the motivation for a package design change is largely in the hands of the brand´s owners, but in actuality it’s the competition that compels the need for change.

-It’s the brand owners however that must spend the time to diagnose their brand thoroughly in order to decide whether to make an evolutionary change vs. a more revolutionary change.
-This process should include identifying the brand’s challenges, deficits and strengths so that it is clear what needs to change and what should be retained for maximum success.
+The brand owners, however, must spend the time to diagnose their brand thoroughly in order to decide whether to make an evolutionary change vs. a revolutionary change.
+This process should include identifying the brand’s strengths, weaknesses, opportunities and threats.
+It’s also important to consider the brand’s current and desired positioning and design aesthetic, so that it is clear what could change and what may need to be retained for maximum success.

 Evolution vs. Revolution